 Buttercream were a series of fine dining and tattoo event hosted by Butterfat Studios.
 The inaugural event took place on Valentine’s Day 2015, featuring exquisite small plates and, as with all things Butterfat, beautiful tattoos.
 They've since hosted a handful of other events, including a super-fun Hawaiian-themed Luau in collaboration with Lost Lake.

 Drawing in chalk is, was, and always will be the most fun.

 Typeforce is an annual typographic exhibition curated by Firebelly Design.
 I was honored to be a big sparkly part of its fifth year.

 Party Pooper is a ten-foot wide piñata, and a true labor of love.
 My boyfriend and I put this behemoth together from scratch over the spam of three sleepless weeks using cardboard, masking tape, glue, a mile of hand-fringed streamers, and a whole lot of coffee.

 After all that work, I just didn't have the heart to smash the piñata, but it hangs proudly above the couch in our living room.

-Signage for Delphine Noiztoy's London tattoo studio.
+Branding for tattooist Delphine Noiztoy's London studio.